joekarasek/pdxRoasted/README.md

 Try running `npm install` again!

-If you have any problems please get hold of [Jason](http://www.jason-awbrey.com/contact), thanks!
+If you have any problems please get hold of [Jason](http://www.jason-awbrey.com/contact), thanks.